Alain Vigneault: New York Rangers

-In 2014–15, Vigneault's second season with the team, the Rangers set a franchise record with 113 points in the regular season, winning the NHL's Presidents' Trophy for the first time since the 1993-94 season.
-In the first round, the Rangers knocked out the Pittsburgh Penguins in five games, winning the fifth and clinching game on an overtime winner from Carl Hagelin.
+On February 14, 2015, Vigneault collected his 500th career win, in a 5–1 win over the Arizona Coyotes, becoming the 21st head coach in NHL history to reach the mark.
+The 2014–15 season, Vigneault's second season with the team ended with the Rangers setting a franchise record with 113 points in the regular season, winning the NHL's Presidents' Trophy for the first time since the Stanley Cup-winning 1993–94 season.
+Vigneault was named a finalist for the Jack Adams Award for the fourth time in his career, which was awarded to Bob Hartley of the Calgary Flames.
+In the first round of the 2015 playoffs, the Rangers knocked out the eighth-seeded Pittsburgh Penguins in five games, winning the fifth and clinching game on an overtime winner from Carl Hagelin.
 It was the earliest Sidney Crosby and the Penguins had been eliminated from the playoffs since his sophomore season in 2006–07.
-In the semi-finals the Rangers found themselves facing a familiar foe in Alexander Ovechkin and the Washington Capitals, the fifth meeting between the two franchises since 2009 (each team had won two).
-The Rangers fell behind 3-1 in the series and were down 1-0 in game five, a mere 101 seconds from elimination, before Chris Kreider broke the shutout.
-In overtime team captain Ryan McDonagh scored the game winner to send the series back to Washington.
-In game six Kreider once again sparked the team, scoring in the first minute and final second of the first period as the Rangers withstood a late rally by the Capitals to win 4–3 and force a game 7 at Madison Square Garden.
+In the second round the Rangers found themselves facing a familiar foe in Alexander Ovechkin and the Washington Capitals, the fifth meeting between the two franchises since 2009 (each team had won two).
+The Rangers fell behind 3–1 in the series and were down 1–0 in game five, a mere 101 seconds from elimination, before Chris Kreider broke the shutout.
+In overtime, team captain Ryan McDonagh scored the game winner to send the series back to Washington.
+In game six, Kreider once again sparked the team, scoring in the first minute and final second of the first period as the Rangers withstood a late rally by the Capitals to win 4–3 and force a game 7 at Madison Square Garden.
 Anticipation was extremely high for this game as prices for a seat reached record prices.
-Ovechkin opened the scoring on a high glove wrister in the first period but Rangers' rookie Kevin Hayes evened the score on the power play.
-In the first Game 7 overtime at Madison Square Garden since the 1994 Stanley Cup Finals, Derek Stepan scored the game-winning goal, sending the Rangers to their third conference finals in four years, where they would eventually be eliminated by the Tampa Bay Lightning.
+Ovechkin opened the scoring on a high glove wrist shot in the first period but Rangers' rookie Kevin Hayes evened the score on the power play.
+In the first game 7 overtime at Madison Square Garden since the 1994 Stanley Cup Final, Derek Stepan scored the game-winning goal against the fourth-seeded Capitals, sending the Rangers to their second straight appearance in the Eastern Conference finals and third in four seasons, where they would eventually be eliminated in seven games by the third-seeded Tampa Bay Lightning, one win short from a second consecutive Stanley Cup Final.

+On December 11, 2015, in a 4–2 win over the Edmonton Oilers, Vigneault coached his 1,000th NHL game as a head coach.

+On January 31, 2017, the Rangers signed Vigneault to a two-year contract extension worth $4 million annually.

-On April 7, 2018, the Rangers fired Vigneault after the team finished at 34-39-9 and missed the playoffs for the first time since 2010.
+On April 7, 2018, immediately after the last game of the 2017–18 season where the Rangers lost 5–0 to the Philadelphia Flyers, the Rangers fired Vigneault after the team finished the season with a 34–39–9 record, coming 20 points out of a playoff spot, missing the playoffs for the first time since 2010.